Traversg/capstone/FiveLifts/src/main/resources/design-document.md

 - Accepts data to update a `workout` including the number of reps, the exercise, and the user ID associated with the workout.
 Returns the corresponding `workout`.

 ### 6.2 Get Upcoming Workouts Endpoint
-- Accepts `GET` requests to /workout/:userId
+- Accepts `GET` requests to /workout
-- Accepts a user ID and returns the corresponding Workouts.
+- Accepts email from AWS Cognito and returns the corresponding Workouts.

 ### 6.3 Start Workout Endpoint
 - Accepts `POST` requests to /workout